 4. Rewards that expire before you can use themIf your rewards have a short expiration date, you might not get a chance to use them.
 The rewards don’t have to last forever, but you should have a reasonable amount of time to use them before they go away.
 Don't expect your creditor to warn you about expiring rewards.
 It's up to you to know the expiration date and use your rewards while you can.

 5. Rewards with limited options for redemptionSome credit cards limit your options for redeeming rewards, like requiring you to use rewards on certain dates (or restricting certain dates) or in certain increments (like $50).
 Too many restrictions on your rewards can make it difficult and nearly impossible to use them.
 You may be able to comfortably spend your rewards within those limits.
 However, if that’s not the case, it might benefit you to look for another, less restrictive rewards card.

 6. Minimum spending limits to accumulate rewards

 There are rewards credit cards that don’t start accumulating your rewards until your purchases reach a certain amount.
 Depending on that minimum amount and how much you use your credit card, you may only receive little or no rewards.
 These kinds of restrictions can encourage bad spending habits

-, especially if you're led to charge more than you can afford just to get rewards.
+like overspending, especially if you're led to charge more than you can afford just to get rewards.